BAA loses appeal over Stansted airport sale

 Late last year the CC ordered BAA to sell one of its Scottish airports before it disposes of Stansted airport, which is located about 60 kilometres northeast of London.

-BAA, owned by Spanish infrastructure group Ferrovial, put Edinburgh airport up for sale in October 2011, but asked for a judicial review of the ruling on Stansted.
+BAA, owned by Spanish infrastructure group Ferrovial (FER.MC), put Edinburgh airport up for sale in October 2011, but asked for a judicial review of the ruling on Stansted.

-BAA's appeal was dismissed Wednesday after a judicial review by Britain's Competition Appeal Tribunal (CAT).
+BAA's appeal was dismissed on Wednesday after a judicial review by Britain's Competition Appeal Tribunal CAT.L.

 "Whilst BAA is of course entitled to explore the available avenues for challenge, it is now surely time for BAA to accept our findings and proceed with the necessary divestments," Said Laura Carstensen, a member of the original CC inquiry in 2009.